Indian Jews in Israel: Aliyah or migration to Israel

 Since the formation of modern state Israel in 1948, the majority of Indian Jews have "made Aliyah" or emigrated to that country.
 Jews during the British colonial rule were divided into many different communities such as the Bene Israel and Baghdadi Jews, though the Baghdadi Jews refused to recognize the B'nei Israel as Jews, and withheld dispensing charity to them for that reason while the Bene Israel continued to dispense charity to all those in need.
 There are reminders of Jewish localities in Kerala still left such as Synagogues.

 Majority of Jews from the old British-Indian capital of Calcutta (Kolkata) have also migrated to Israel over the last seven decades.

 When India became independent from Britain in 1947 and Israel declared independence in 1948 and with the heightened nationalism and emphasis in the Partition of India of Hindu and Muslim identities, most of Cochin Jews emigrated from India.
 Generally they went to Israel (made aliyah).

 Many from the migrants joined the moshavim (agricultural settlements) of Nevatim, Shahar, Yuval, and Mesilat Zion.
 Others settled in the neighbourhood of Katamon in Jerusalem, and in Beersheba, Ramla, Dimona and Yeruham, where many Bene Israel had settled and maintained a Judeo-Marathi dialect.

 Between 1948 and 1952, some 2,300 Bene Israel made Aliyah to Israel, from India, many as refugees from predominantly Muslim lands (western parts of British India).
 Several rabbis refused to marry Bene Israel to other Jews, on grounds that they were not legitimate Jews.
 As a result of sit-down protests and hunger strikes, the Jewish Agency returned 337 individuals in several groups to India between 1952 and 1954.
 Most returned to Israel after several years.

+On 23 November 2025, the Israeli government announced the approval of a proposal to bring all 5,800 Jews of the Bnei Menashe to Israel over the next five years by 2030.